The Clever Hans Mirage: A Comprehensive Survey on Spurious Correlations in Machine Learning: Related Areas

-\textbf{Domain Generalization.} Domain generalization (DG), also known as out-of-distribution (OOD) generalization, aims to solve a problem where a model is trained on one or more related domains with the intent of generalizing to new, unseen test domains~\cite{wang_generalizing_2023}.
-DG is a broad area of study and it varies depending on the assumptions made about the relationship between training and test distributions.
-A significant threat to domain generalization is spurious correlations, where features that are predictive in the training distribution no longer correlate with the label in the test distribution~\cite{yang2022chroma}.
+\textbf{Domain Generalization.} Also known as out-of-distribution (OOD) generalization, domain generalization aims to train models on one or more related domains such that they generalize well to unseen test domains~\citep{wang_generalizing_2023}.
+However, spurious correlations are a significant threat to domain generalization~\citep{yang2022chroma}.
+The core challenge in DG arises because models can easily learn features that are predictive in the source domain but become unreliable or irrelevant in a new, unseen target domain.
+These learned, non-causal associations are spurious correlations.

-\textbf{Invariant Learning.} The concept of invariant learning (IL) is creating models that utilize patterns or features in data that remain invariant across various domains~\cite{arjovsky_invariant_2019,chen2022when}.
-This is beneficial when training data originates from diverse sources, yet some fundamental principles or relationships are consistent.
-To accomplish invariant learning, it is crucial to train models in a way that they do not rely on spurious correlations.

-\textbf{Group Robustness.} Group robustness refers to the consistency and fairness of a machine learning model's performance across different groups or subpopulations within the data~\cite{liu_just_2021,labonte2023towards}.
-If a model depends on correlations unique to a specific group (for example, a correlation found in training data that predominantly represents a certain demographic), it may not perform well for other groups where these correlations don't apply.
-One way to mitigate spurious correlation is from the group robustness perspective, aiming to maximize the accuracy of the worst-performing groups (usually the minority groups) while maintaining high average accuracy~\cite{yang2022chroma}.

-\textbf{Shortcut Learning.} Shortcuts refer to spurious correlations that models learn, which perform well in standard benchmark environments but struggle in more complex testing domains~\cite{shortcut,du2022shortcut}.
-This phenomenon, known as shortcut learning, often occurs when models are trained under empirical risk minimization (ERM).
-Such models find it difficult to generalize to relevant or challenging distribution shifts~\cite{yang2022chroma}.

-\textbf{Simplicity Bias.} Simplicity bias (SB) is the inclination of deep neural networks to favor less complex patterns (such as the background) over more intricate ones (like the object's semantics), even if all features have the same predictive power~\cite{tiwari_overcoming_2023}.
-This leads to vulnerabilities to minor adversarial perturbations (due to the small margin) and spurious correlations (with simpler features)~\cite{shah_pitfalls_2020}.
+The relationship between DG and spurious correlation is \textit{inverse} and \textit{adversarial}.
+The success of any DG method is contingent on its ability to avoid or mitigate spurious correlations.
+For instance, in Multi-Source Domain Generalization (MSDG)~\citep{CVPR18-DG-Adv,NeurIPS21-DG-MSDG,ICLR2021-DG-DomainBed,zhu2024DGSURVEY}, a model might learn a feature that happens to be correlated with a label across several, but not all, possible domains.
+While this feature may improve performance on the available source data, it is a spurious shortcut that will likely fail on a target domain where the correlation does not exist.
+The problem is even more acute in Single Domain Generalization (SDG)~\citep{CVPR21-SDG-PDEN,CVPR22-DG-SDG,CVPR22-DG-SDG1,guo2024DGVAD}, where the model has even less data diversity to learn from, making it highly susceptible to latching onto spurious features specific to that one domain.